astroDimitrios/git-working-practices/episodes/03-feature-branch.md

 We will switch roles at the end, so both persons will play Owner and Collaborator.

+While working together be sure to share what you are doing with your partner.

 :::::::::::::::::::::::::::::::::::::::::  callout

 ## Practicing By Yourself